wp-plugins/responsive-contact-form/readme.txt

 Contact Us Form is a simple WordPress plugin that generates a responsive contact form on your website or blog.simply insert [ai_contact_form] in any page or post content and the form will appear or paste this php code <?php do_shortcode("[ai_contact_form]"); ?> or <?php echo do_shortcode("[ai_contact_form]"); ?>in any template.

-This plugin supports English(default), German, Spanish, Italian, Dutch, Russian, Turkish and Chinese languages, both in the back-end and  front-end of the site.
+This plugin supports nglish(default), Chinese, Dutch, French, German, Hungarian, Italian, Russian, Spanish and Turkish languages, both in the back-end and  front-end of the site.

 Features: